 College Policy Number/Title:

-The following procedures are adopted to process complaints alleging violations of Howard Community College’s (HCC) policies on non-discrimination, equal employment opportunity, equal educational opportunity, affirmative action, or sexual harassment (which includes sexual violence), and will be in addition to any complaint or charges an employee, applicant or student files with law enforcement or county, state, or federal agencies.
-These procedures apply to all complaints of discrimination or harassment, including sexual harassment, made against either an employee or a student.
-HCC will conduct its own investigation and will respond to the complaint, regardless of the reporting party.
+The following procedures are adopted to process complaints alleging violations of Howard Community College’s (HCC) policies on non-discrimination, equal employment opportunity, equal educational opportunity, or affirmative action and will be in addition to any complaint or charges an employee, applicant or student files with law enforcement or county, state, or federal agencies.
+These procedures apply to all complaints of discrimination or harassment, excluding sexual misconduct, made against either an employee or a student.
+Complaints of sexual misconduct will follow the procedures outlined in the college's sexual misconduct policy.

 Initiation of Complaint

-Any employee or employment applicant who alleges a violation of college policy on non-discrimination, equal employment opportunity, equal educational opportunity, affirmative action, or sexual harassment by an employee should file a complaint in writing, including the grounds for the complaint, with the associate vice president of human resources.
+Any employee or employment applicant who alleges a violation of college policy on non-discrimination, equal employment opportunity, equal educational opportunity, or affirmative action by an employee should file a complaint in writing, including the grounds for the complaint, with the associate vice president of human resources.
 If the complaint is against the associate vice president of human resources, the reporting person should file the complaint with the vice president of administration and finance.
-Any student who alleges a violation of college policy on non-discrimination, equal employment opportunity, equal educational opportunity, affirmative action, or sexual harassment should file a complaint in writing with the vice president of student services.
-The associate vice president of human resources and the vice president of student services serve as co-coordinators of Title IX activity for the college and are authorized to investigate sexual harassment complaints under Title IX as well as any other type of complaint referenced in this policy.
+Any student who alleges a violation of college policy on non-discrimination, equal employment opportunity, equal educational opportunity, or affirmative action must file a complaint in writing with the vice president of student services.

 Complainants should be aware that the college is obligated to make its best effort to investigate each written complaint, even if the complainant does not desire an investigation.
 The college is also obligated to conduct its own investigation in cases where law enforcement or county, state, or federal agencies are also investigating.
 A complainant's request for anonymity during the investigation will be honored to the extent possible, but the complainant should be aware that protecting anonymity may hamper the investigation.